Accommodation in Betws-y-coed:

-There are many walks from Betws-y-coed, not surprising considering the number of lakes near Betws-y-coed such as Llyn Elsi and Llyn Parc.
-Nestling in the Gwydr Forest, walks are usually either through the trees, a river walk or involve a lake or two.
+There are many circular walks from Snowdonia’s Betws-y-coed, not surprising considering the number of lakes near Betws-y-coed such as Llyn Elsi and Llyn Parc.
+Nestling in the Gwydyr Forest, walks are usually either through the trees, a river walk or involve a lake or two.
 More often than not, you’ll get the lot!
 With waterfalls such as the Swallow Falls and Conwy Falls, there’s something for everyone.

 Betws-y-coed (only pronounced ‘betsy’ if you want to aggravate the locals) is the main tourist honeypot for North Snowdonia, along with Beddgelert and Llanberis.
 It’s certainly the place to go for outdoor shopping as none of the other villages or even towns in Snowdonia and North Wales can compete with the number of specialist shops.
 It is to outdoor kit what Hay-on-wye is to books.